VFSPhotoReady.com

 What happens

-The fix: Use the rear camera.
-Stand in good natural light.
+The fix: Take a fresh photo at home with your phone's rear camera in good natural light.
 Keep the phone steady — brace your elbows against your body.
-Do not zoom in — step closer instead.
+Step closer rather than zooming in.

-VFSPhotoReady.com: Shows you a sharpness score from 0–100 and resolution in pixels.
-If your photo scores below 50, it warns you: "Your photo may be blurred.
+VFSPhotoReady.com: Shows you a sharpness score from 0–100 before you pay.
+If your score is too low it warns you: "Your photo may be blurred.
 Make sure there's enough light in the room, the lens is clean, and the camera is still when the photo is taken."

 Mistake #7 — Wearing a Hat or Hair Covering Face